PHP2560-Statistical-Programming-R/shiny-app-epi-wizard/description.md

 For risk calculations, both crude and stratified data can be entered as text separated by commas.
 Crude data format
-(exposed people with disease, unexposed people with disease, exposed people without disease, unexposed people without disease)
+(exposed people with disease, unexposed people with disease, exposed people without disease, unexposed people without disease).
 Summary data format is the same, just remember to use a comma to separate data from different stratified table.

 For rate calculations, both crude and stratified data can be entered as text separated by commas.
 Crude data format:
-(exposed people with disease, unexposed people with disease, exposed person-time, unexposed person-time) Summary data format is the same, just remember to use a comma to separate data from different stratified table.
+(exposed people with disease, unexposed people with disease, exposed person-time, unexposed person-time).
+Summary data format is the same, just remember to use a comma to separate data from different stratified table.

 &nbsp;